RosaWagner/Borel/README_en.md

-# Borel, a typographic system for primary school.
+# Borel, a handwriting font for primary school.

 ## Learning to read, learning to write